 For the first step of the CoT chain $t = 1$, we have $\hat{\sqy}^{(t - 1)} = \tilde{\sqy}^{(t - 1)} =\sqx$, and thus condition (ii) of Lem.~\ref{lemma:app_separation} is satisfied.
 If the condition (iii) of Lem.~\ref{lemma:app_separation}, the separation of the critical gradient component, is further satisfied, then we can apply our statement in \textbf{Step (i)} to conclude that one update of sign gradient descent gives us

-and all tokens $\hat{y}_{l^{(1)}}^{(1)}$ for $l^{(1)}\in[d_1]$ will be generated correctly for sufficiently small $\epsilon$ that guarantees Eq.~\eqref{eq:extent_eps}. \item Now at $s = 1$, we consider the second step of the CoT chain $t = 2$, where $\hat{\sqy}^{(t - 1)}$ is generated correctly.
+and all tokens $\hat{y}_{l^{(1)}}^{(1)}$ for $l^{(1)}\in[d_1]$ will be generated correctly for sufficiently small $\epsilon$ that guarantees Eq.~\eqref{eq:extent_eps}. \item Now at $s = 1$, we consider the second step of the CoT chain $t = 2$, where $\hat{\sqy}^{(t - 1)}$ is generated correctly and thus the first step will not be optimized again due to negligible gradient.
 Therefore, following the argument for $s = 0$, we can easily conclude that only $\E_{\sqx}[L_2(\sqx; \mW)]$ will be optimized and, under the separation of the critical gradient component, we have that after one update of sign gradient descent

 and $\hat{\sqy}^{(2)}$ will be generated correctly. \item Repeating the above argument, we can conclude that, if the separation of the critical gradient component is satisfied as in Thm.~\ref{thm:condition_sft} and the parameter is initialized as $\mW = \mathbf{1}c$, each update of the sign gradient descent solves and only solves one step $\sqy^{(t)}$ and $T$ updates solve the whole CoT chain, with an error \end{enumerate} \end{proof}